FilipMalczak/vent/README.md

 - [ ] compacting (creating new page)
 - [x] querying
 - [ ] deleting an object
-- [ ] querying whether an object exists at given point in time (this can be done simply by getting the whole object state, but it can be easily optimized for that use case)
 - [ ] full HTTP API (partially done, though untested)

 ## Further features